gustavobtflores/gustavobtflores/README.md

 - :atom_symbol: I'm currently learning more about advanced javascript frameworks
 - :briefcase: I work as a Front-end Developer at BRLOGIC
-- :heart: Pasionate about music, games and technology
+- :heart: Passionate about music, games and technology

 <br>
  <div>